Rent Rosemary's Baby (1968)

 The film that spawned a decade of horrors about the birth of an antichrist.
 It draws on the classic premise of psychological terror, that you can never be sure whether the horrific events are actually happening or if they are the dubious fantasies of a vulnerable, disintegrating mind.

-Rosemary (Mia Farrow) and her husband Guy (John Cassavetes) move into an apartment intending to start a family.
-Guy begins to spend time with some elderly kooks living next door (Ruth Gordon and Sidney Blackmer) just as his struggling career as an actor starts to turn around.
-When Rosemary conceives, she begins to suspect/fantasise that the neighbours are satanists and her husband has sold them her reproductive capacity.
+Rosemary (Mia Farrow) and her actor husband (John Cassavetes) move into an apartment intending to start a family.
+He falls in with the elderly kooks next door (Ruth Gordon and Sidney Blackmer) just as his career starts to turn around.
+When Rosemary conceives, she suspects that the neighbours are satanists and her husband has sold them her reproductive capacity.

-The film benefits from having a great director, with Roman Polanski making his American debut.
-His script is faithful to Ira Levin's novel (1967) which presents a problem as the first half of scene setting and exposition is very slow.
-But once the baby is on board, the film becomes suspenseful and psychologically twisted.
-There is a support cast of old Hollywood faces as the coven.
-You know Rosemary is in big trouble when even Ralph Bellamy is in league with the devil!
+This was Roman Polanski's American debut.
+He is faithful to Ira Levin's novel which is a problem as the set up is slow and there is a lot of exposition.
+But once baby is on board, is suspenseful and psychologically twisted.
+The coven is a support cast of old Hollywood faces.
+You know Rosemary is in trouble when even Ralph Bellamy is in league with the devil!

-Cassavetes is terrifically oppressive as her ambitious, extraordinarily mercenary husband.
-Mia Farrow is well cast as the fragile, neurotic mum-to-be.
-In the end, we are probably persuaded to believe that this is happening and Rosemary has been raped by the anti-christ.
-Which makes it very dark indeed, particularly when she eventually shows interest in nurturing the demon baby.
+Cassavetes is terrifically oppressive as the ambitious, mercenary husband.
+Mia is well cast as the fragile, neurotic mum-to-be.
+In the end, we are persuaded that this is really happening and Rosemary has been raped by satan.
+Which makes it very dark indeed.
+Especially when she eventually shows interest in nurturing the demon baby.

-I wanted so much more - Rosemary's Baby review by TDM
+Classic American Horror - Rosemary's Baby review by GI

 Spoiler Alert